CREATING COMMUNITY–LIVING OUR MISSION

 Pledges can be paid through March of 2020.
 We are thrilled that so many of our members and friends have joined this effort by faithfully considering what God has called them to give.
 If you would like to participate, you can pick up a Gift Agreement card at church and mail it back with your commitment or put it in the offering plate during worship.
-If you have questions about the proposed projects or how you can give, please email them to Council president Carrie Mershon.
+If you have questions about the proposed projects or how you can give, please email them to our renovation coordinator, Carrie Mershon.

 Levels of Giving, Schedules for Payment–What Fits You Best?

 The charts below show possible levels of giving and various payment schedule options.
 If another payment schedule suits your situation better, we welcome your giving as works best for you.
 If everyone can help, success truly is in sight.
 Together we can provide a comfortable home for every person’s spiritual growth, and we can grow collectively in our ability to serve God and our community.

 Small group meetings will be scheduled to take place in homes so that anyone with questions can ask them in a comfortable setting.
 You can also use the icon to the right to take a look at our Frequently Asked Questions or call Council President Carrie Mershon at 314-324-3836.

 After years of study, prayer, and discussion, on September 25, 2016, the congregation approved a plan that will maximize use of our first floor, provide a second accessible entrance to the building, and make our driveway and parking lot usable and safe for the next several years.